waynodiablo/Oystercard/pills/clojure.md

 (when (finished-homework?)
   (smugface))
   ```

 `when` is defined internally by the language in terms of `if` using macros.
-We'll cover how you can write your own macros at a later date.
+[Macros](http://www.braveclojure.com/writing-macros/) are a powerful feature of the language that are able to control the evaluation of code.
+We won't cover writing macros in this pill, but it's important that you know they exist.

 ## Naming things